-A telephone that is hearing aid compatible has an internal feature that allows the use of telephone compatible hearing aids.
-Thus, telephones can be used effectively by persons with hearing aids.
+Hearing aid compatible phones have an internal feature that allows the use of telephone compatible hearing aids.

 Telephone manufacturers are required to clearly label their telephones and the telephone packaging containing hearing aid-compatible handsets.
 They must also make information available in the package or product manual, and require service providers to make the performance ratings of hearing aid-compatible telephones available.

-If you have a problem using a hearing aid with a wireline telephone that is supposed to be hearing aid-compatible, first try to resolve the matter with the equipment manufacturer or your wireline service provider.
-If you are unable to resolve the matter directly, you can file a complaint with the FCC.
-There is no charge for filing a complaint.
-You can file your complaint using an FCC online complaint form.
-You can also file your complaint with the FCC’s Consumer Center by calling 1-888-CALL-FCC (1-888-225-5322) voice or 1-888-TELL-FCC (1-888-835-5322) TTY; faxing 1-866-418-0232; or writing to:
+If you have a problem using a hearing aid with a digital wireline phone that is supposed to be hearing aid-compatible, first try to resolve it with the equipment manufacturer or your service provider.
+If you can't resolve the issue directly, you have multiple options for filing a complaint with the FCC:

 Federal Communications Commission